CHollingworth/Lampray/docs/customization.md

 ### `Config`

-The directory that stores your Lampray configuration files, such as `conf.mdf` which is used to [customize Lampray](configuration.md).
+The directory that stores your Lampray configuration files, such as `conf.mdf` which is used to [customize Lampray](customization.md).

 ### `Mod_Lists`

 The directory containing your games' `.mdf` files which lists the installed game, its mods, and the corresponding [mod types](./mod-types/index.md).
 This directory is fully managed by Lampray, so there's no need to modify this directory or its contents.

-## Set path to 7-Zip
+## Custom 7-Zip path

 In most cases, Lampray can find your 7-Zip installation automatically.
 However, if it's located in a non-standard location, you'll need to manually set the path to `7z.so` in Lampray.